Harkmac Construction Building Site Drainage Installation

 Yes, tree roots can penetrate and damage underground drain pipes.
 They seek out moisture and can enter through small cracks or joints, causing blockages and structural damage over time.
 Regular maintenance and root barriers can help prevent this issue.

-It's recommended to have underground drains inspected every 2-3 years to ensure they are functioning correctly and to catch any potential issues early.
+It's recommended to have underground drains inspected every 2 to 3 years to ensure they are functioning correctly and to catch any potential issues early.
 However, if you notice any signs of blockages or drainage problems, an immediate inspection is advised.

 Soakaways are underground structures designed to manage surface water runoff by allowing it to slowly soak into the ground.
 They are commonly used in areas with poor drainage to prevent flooding and standing water.
 Soakaways are essential for properties without access to a suitable surface water sewer.